shuai-xu/flink/docs/dev/stream/examples.md

 This program connects to a server socket and reads strings from the socket.
 The easiest way to try this out is to open a text server (Take port 1234 as example)

-The {% gh_link flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/socket/SocketWindowWordCount.java "TopSpeedWindowing java program" %} and {% gh_link flink-examples/flink-examples-streaming/src/main/scala/org/apache/flink/streaming/scala/examples/socket/SocketWindowWordCount.scala "TopSpeedWindowing scala program" %} is the source code.
+The {% gh_link flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/socket/SocketWindowWordCount.java "SocketWindowWordCount java program" %} and {% gh_link flink-examples/flink-examples-streaming/src/main/scala/org/apache/flink/streaming/scala/examples/socket/SocketWindowWordCount.scala "SocketWindowWordCount scala program" %} is the source code.

 First, using the <i>netcat</i> tool via